syncfusion-content/typescript-docs/TypeScript/Tile/Image-Configuration.md

 The **“data-ej-imagePosition”** attribute is used to adjust the position of **Tile** image at the **center** on initialization.
 The possible values for the “**data-ej-imagePosition”** are as follows

-1. center
+1. Center
-2. top
+2. Top
-3. bottom
+3. Bottom
-4. right
+4. Right
-5. left
+5. Left
-6. topleft
+6. TopLeft
-7. bottomright
+7. BottomRight
-8. bottomleft
+8. BottomLeft
-9. fill
+9. Fill